The World Cup Effect: How 2026 Is Changing Youth Soccer Registration

 Rising Costs Add Pressure on Club Operations

 These numbers come with a cost challenge.
 The Aspen Institute's Project Play survey (March 2025) found that average family spending on a child's primary sport reached $1,016 in 2024, a 46% increase since 2019.
 That is twice the rate of overall US inflation.
-Soccer families have historically spent even more: a 2022 Aspen Institute survey measured average soccer spending at $1,188 per year, higher than basketball, baseball, or football.
+Soccer families have historically spent even more: Project Play's State of Play 2025 put average soccer spending at $1,188 a year on 2024 data, higher than basketball, baseball, or football.

 For club directors, this means parents are spending more and expecting more.
 They want professional registration management, clear invoicing, and modern payment options.
 Clubs still running on WhatsApp group chats and Venmo screenshots will struggle to justify rising fees without the systems to match.